realtristan-ai/matt/README.md

 **Video Preview:** https://streamable.com/frkkmc

 **About the app:**
-- Intuitive dashboard to see all summarized PRs (using webhooks + postgresql db)
+- Intuitive dashboard to see all summarized PRs (using webhooks + PostgreSQL db)
-- Easily set the webhook for repositories (repositories page. no need to manually go into GitHub and set it)
+- Easily set the webhook for repositories (repositories page, no need to manually go into GitHub and set it)
 - Automatically summarizes the PR.
   - Explicitly defines the new/removed features.
-  - Provides recommended bug, vulnerability, security, style fixes.
+  - Provides recommended bug, vulnerability, security, and style fixes.
   - Sends a comment in the PR with everything!

 _And more!_

 **Tech Stack:**
 - Next.js + React + tRPC
+- TypeScript
 - Tailwind CSS + Shadcn
 - Prisma + Postgresql
+- OpenAI GPT4
+- GitHub Webhooks

 **Screenshots:**